IBM-Bluemix-Docs/mobileanalytics/available-client-sdk.md

 # SDKs for Mobile Analytics
 {: #install-sdk}
-Last updated: 18 January 2018
+Last updated: 19 February 2019
 {: .last-updated}

 The {{site.data.keyword.mobileanalytics_short}} Client SDKs are currently available for Android, iOS, Cordova and Web.
 Below are the links to  platform specific SDKs.

-Refer the [document](install-client-sdk.html) for detailed information on installation and technical concepts.
+Refer the [document](/docs/services/mobileanalytics/install-client-sdk.html) for detailed information on installation and technical concepts.

 {: shortdesc}